dsposito/hackernews-recruiter/README.md

 # hackernews-recruiter
-Scrapes "Who Wants to be Hired?"
-HN Posts
+This CLI tool scrapes "Who Wants to be Hired?"
+Hacker News posts to make it easier to find developers that are looking for new opportunities.
+Candidates can be filtered by tech skills and geographic location.

 ## Installation